- What Happens If Your Car Fails a Tailpipe Emission Test

 - Can you sell a car that won't pass smog?

 Currently, 33 of the 50 states in the United States require a smog test.
-Among these 33 states, there are different levels of strictness for what means passing a smog test and what means failing one.
+Among these 33 states, there are different levels of strictness regarding what it means to pass a smog test and what it means to fail one.
 Even among the same states, certain districts require smog tests while others don't.
-So, the answer to the question of how to pass the emission test directly depends on the state you are passing the test in.
+So, the answer to the question of how to pass a smog program directly depends on the state you are passing the test in.

-So what happens if your car fails an emissions test?
+So what happens if your car doesn't pass a smog test?
 If you take your car to an emissions test center and receive a failed smog test, you won't be able to register your car.
 Obviously, it's illegal to drive around without valid registration, so don't do that.
 Lucky for you, there are options for fixing whatever it is that is causing a smog test failure.

-- A damaged oxygen sensor.
 A gasoline combustion engine works by combining oxygen and fuel to create an explosion within the cylinder.
-When the oxygen sensor is faulty or failing, it won't input the correct fuel to oxygen ratio.
+When the oxygen sensor is faulty or failing, it won't input the correct fuel-to-oxygen ratio.
 This most often causes the car to use more gasoline than is usually required.
-More gasoline being used means greater emissions, which may mean a car that's not passing smog.
+More gasoline being used means greater emissions, which can lead to a car that's not passing smog.

-- A failed evaporative emission control system.
-The Evaporative Emission Control System (more commonly referred to as EVAP) works in tandem with the fuel tank.
+The evaporative emission control system (more commonly referred to as EVAP) works in tandem with the fuel tank.
 Its purpose is to absorb gasoline vapors that evaporate from the gasoline in the fuel tank.
-When the EVAP doesn't do its job correctly, gasoline vapors are being released into the atmosphere.
+When the EVAP doesn't do its job correctly, gasoline vapors are released into the atmosphere.
 If you've ever seen the mirage-like waves coming up from your fuel tank when you fill it with gasoline, that's what is constantly happening when your EVAP doesn't do its job.

-- Defective catalytic converter.
-The catalytic converter (more commonly referred to as CAT) takes any leftover fuel and air not properly burned during the combustion process within the cylinder and burns it off more thoroughly so that the engine thoroughly burns off any fuel and emits less harmful emissions from your exhaust.
+The catalytic converter (more commonly referred to as CAT) takes any leftover fuel and air not properly burned during the combustion process within the cylinder and burns it off more thoroughly so that the engine thoroughly burns off any fuel and emits fewer harmful emissions from your exhaust.
 The only way to test if this is what is causing your failed smog test is an expensive diagnostic tool called an exhaust gas analyzer (it detects carbon monoxide, among other gasses).

 Those are the top 5 reasons why your car may have failed its smog test.
 However, there are simpler but less obvious reasons for failing the automobile emissions test.
 For instance:

-- Recent battery replacement.
-This can also be why you can’t pass the emission test.
-How to do smog testing in this case?
+Failed smog test due to a new battery is yet another reason.
+You might be wondering how to pass smog after replacing the battery.
 The solution is also simple — you have to go on a car for 100–200 miles so that it "gets used" to the new battery and begins generating the correct data that will be checked during the test.

-- Recent oil change.
-The drivers report that dirty oil is the top reason why my car won't pass a smog test.
-What's more, it significantly harms the engine so it is always better to buy the oil in trusted places, and don't change it after you have found the option that suits your car.
+The drivers report that dirty oil is the top reason why their car won't pass a smog test.
+What's more, it significantly harms the engine, so it is always better to buy the oil in trusted places and don't change it after you have found the option that suits your car.
 How do you pass a smog test in this case?
 Just get back to the oil you have previously used.

 Below are some tips to make your car pass it.

-The recently replaced battery may affect the results of the smog test.
-So, if possible, don't change it before passing it since the engine should get used to a new battery in order to send the right signals and generate the right data necessary for passing an emission test.
+It is possible that your smog check failed due to a new battery, so don't change it before passing, since the engine should get used to a new battery in order to send the right signals and generate the right data necessary for passing an emission test.
 As for the oil, make sure to use the clean option two weeks before the test since the sediments can impact how the engine works.